TrademarkTrademark

 AWS CloudWatch displaying Scalr Terraform audit log events

 For more than just logging, Scalr also sends events directly to an Amazon EventBridge event bus.
 This integration is designed for action, turning an event into a trigger.
-Scalr sends two event types — RunExecuted for run lifecycle and AuditLog for audit events — plus an AuditLogDisabled alert if streaming stops, which can then be used to invoke a wide range of AWS services.
+Scalr sends two event types, RunExecuted for run lifecycle and AuditLog for audit events, plus an AuditLogDisabled alert if streaming stops, which you can then use to invoke all sorts of AWS services.

 See the official docs for the Scalr integration with AWS Eventbridge here.